IcaliaLabs/dojo/dojo-templates/issue_templates/bug.md

 |----------|:-------------:|------:|
 | firefox | 34 | Windows |

-## Files that might need to be modified or are being affected
+## Files that may need to be modified or are being affected

 - [app/models/user.rb](/)
 - [app/views/users/profile.html.erb](/)